Are you looking for the best way to create 3D...

 Source: Research report [1]

 Foliage and branches significantly impair ground visibility over forests, posing a challenge for remote sensing by drone.
 Although LIDAR can achieve significantly better results than photogrammetry, it cannot (as is often assumed) see through vegetation.
-LIDAR can only make better use of the existing gaps in the vegetation to still catch a "glimpse" of the ground.
+LIDAR can only make better use of the existing gaps in the vegetation to catch a "glimpse" of the ground.

 Documentation and investigation of high-voltage lines